espressif/esp-at/docs/en/AT_Command_Examples/Web_server_AT_Examples.rst

 .. figure:: ../../_static/Web_server/web_brower_open_html_en.png
    :align: center
-   :alt: opens_the_Wi-Fi_configuration_interface
+   :alt: Opening the Wi-Fi Provisioning Interface
    :figclass: align-center

-   The browser opens the Wi-Fi provisioning interface
+   Opening the Wi-Fi Provisioning Interface

 Or you can click the drop-down box of SSID to list all APs nearby, select the target AP and enter the password, and then click "Connect" to let the {IDF_TARGET_NAME} start connecting to the router:

 .. figure:: ../../_static/Web_server/web_brower_get_ap_record_en.png
    :align: center
-   :alt: Schematic_diagram_of_browser_obtaining_Wi-Fi_AP_list
+   :alt: Schematic Diagram Of Browser Obtaining Wi-Fi AP List
    :figclass: align-center

-   Schematic diagram of browser obtaining Wi-Fi AP list
+   Schematic Diagram Of Browser Obtaining Wi-Fi AP List

 Get the Result of Wi-Fi Connection
 """"""""""""""""""""""""""""""""""""